camel-tooling/camel-idea-plugin/readme.md

 Importing the project into IntelliJ as plug-in only require you choose ìmport from external model` and select gradle

-> Important : if you are using the Ultimate version you can set a gradle property in your gradle.properties `intellij_type=IU`

 > - Open your IDEA
 > - Create a new project from existing source
 > - Select the "camel-idea-plugin" location